Ball, Oubre lead Hornets past Trail Blazers, 125-113 | WTOP

 Trail Blazers: Cody Zeller received a warm welcome from the crowd at the Spectrum Center when he was introduced in the first quarter.
 Zeller spent eight seasons with the Hornets before signing with the Trail Blazers this past offseason.

-Hornets: Terry Rozier got the start after missing the last four games with a sprained right ankle.
-Rozier finished with 14 points on 4 of 10 shooting. … This was the first game of the season the Hornets did not fall behind by at least 10 points.
+Hornets: This was the first game of the season the Hornets did not trail by at least 10 points, although they were close.
 Their biggest deficit was eight points.

 UP NEXT